steveschow/osxwineasio/README.md

 Several binaries need to be in the path, including winegcc, winebuild

-2 - have to download steinbergs asio.h file
+2 - have to download steinbergs asio.h file: https://aur.archlinux.org/packages/steinberg-asio/

 3 - Use Makefile.osx to build wineasio: